You have questions. We have answers.

 What are my choices for medical care?

-Sanford Health offers an integrated healthcare system.
-Sanford has a medical clinic in Moorhead and has announced plans to build a new clinic in Moorhead soon.
+Sanford Health offers an integrated healthcare system, including a medical campus in south Moorhead.
 Sanford Hospital in Fargo has been named a top 100 hospital nationally and a Top 100 Heart Hospital.
 Essentia Health constructed a new clinic in south Moorhead in 2010 and offers a multispecialty hospital and clinic that serves Moorhead located in south Fargo.
 The metro area is also served by a Veteran's Administration Hospital.
-There are more than 1,000 inpatient beds in the metro area.

 Is Moorhead safe?

 Moorhead and the surrounding area enjoy low crime rates compared to communities of similar size in other parts of the country.
-The Moorhead Police Department operates with an integrated community policing philosophy and the latest technology to keep crime rates low.
-Several partnerships contribute to this success, including innovative programs like the Moorhead Police Volunteer program and School Resource Officers.
+The Moorhead Police Department operates with an integrated community policing philosophy and the latest technology.
+Several partnerships contribute to this success, including innovative programs like the Moorhead Police Volunteer program, School Resource Officers and the Police Cadet Program.

-There is mass transit for the general public with 25 fixed routes throughout the Fargo-Moorhead-West Fargo-Dilworth metro area, operating Monday through Saturday.
+MATBUS provides mass transit for the general public with more than 20 fixed routes throughout the Fargo-Moorhead-West Fargo-Dilworth metro area, operating Monday through Saturday.
 There are additional services for seniors and persons who are unable to ride the MATBUS fixed route system.
 Free school bus service is available to students living one mile or more from their assigned public school.

 What airlines serve Moorhead?

-Hector International Airport (located in Fargo) is serviced by Delta, United Express, American Eagle, and Allegiant Air.
-There is non-stop service to Minneapolis, LA, Chicago and five other cities.
-In addition to the commercial airport, Moorhead Municipal Airport, a general aviation airport with public and private hangar options, is located just six miles east of the City.
+Hector International Airport (located in Fargo) is serviced by Delta, United, American, Frontier and Allegiant.
+There is non-stop service to Minneapolis, Dallas, Denver, Chicago and seven other cities.
+In addition to the commercial airport, Moorhead Municipal Airport-Florence Klingensmith Field, a general aviation airport with public and private hangar options, is located just six miles east of the City.
 Hangar space is available for rent.

 Who provides Moorhead's utilities?

-Unlike many communities in our metro area, Moorhead's major utilities are publicly-owned.
-Water and electricity are managed by Moorhead Public Service (MPS), and trash and recycling are also direct municipal services.
+Unlike many communities in our metro area, Moorhead's major utilities are publicly owned.
+Water and electricity are managed by Moorhead Public Service (MPS), and trash and recycling are direct municipal services.
 All are coordinated on one monthly utility bill.
 And, we've got some bragging rights: Moorhead's water has been voted "Best in Glass" by the Minnesota Section of the American Water Works Association—twice in recent competitions, and in 2013, the American Public Power Association awarded MPS "Reliable Public Power Provider (RP3®)," a distinction awarded to less than 10 percent of public power utilities nationwide.
-Moorhead's electric rates are the lowest in the region.

 How does flooding impact Moorhead?

 You may have heard news of floods on the Red River affecting Moorhead and Fargo, and if you've lived in the area for a while, you may have even volunteered in our past flood efforts.
 Moorhead's flood risk has been reduced to an all-time low due to the significant investments financed by the City and the State of Minnesota.
-Since 2009, the City has acquired more than 200 properties most vulnerable to river flooding and constructed numerous floodwalls and other infrastructure improvements along the river corridor to protect the community as a whole.
-Moorhead's extensive mitigation efforts consisting of property acquisition, floodwalls, levees, sanitary sewer improvements, and storm water gates and pump stations have dramatically reduced the temporary protective measures needed to protect private property and public infrastructure.
-It's important to note that flood insurance is not required for any residential building lot in any of the new construction subdivisions in Moorhead.
-All residential building lots in Moorhead are flood-protected.
+Flood insurance is not required for any residential building lot in any of the new construction subdivisions in Moorhead; all residential building lots in Moorhead are flood-protected.

 Does Moorhead recycle?